suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 A more complete example: Imagine a device has the following physical components:
 1. A host Microcontroller
-2. A WiFi module
+2. A Wi-Fi module

 This same device has three software modules:
 1. An operating system
-2. A WiFi module interface driver
+2. A Wi-Fi module interface driver
 3. An application

-Suppose that the WiFi module's firmware has a proprietary update mechanism and doesn't support manifest processing.
+Suppose that the Wi-Fi module's firmware has a proprietary update mechanism and doesn't support manifest processing.
 This device can report four class IDs:

 1. Hardware model/revision
 2. OS
-3. WiFi module model/revision
+3. Wi-Fi module model/revision
 4. Application

-This allows the OS, WiFi module, and application to be updated independently.
+This allows the OS, Wi-Fi module, and application to be updated independently.
 To combat possible incompatibilities, the OS class ID can be changed each time the OS has a change to its API.

-This approach allows a vendor to target, for example, all devices with a particular WiFi module with an update, which is a very powerful mechanism, particularly when used for security updates.
+This approach allows a vendor to target, for example, all devices with a particular Wi-Fi module with an update, which is a very powerful mechanism, particularly when used for security updates.

 UUIDs MUST be created according to versions 3, 4, or 5 of {{RFC9562}}.
 Versions 1 and 2 do not provide a tangible benefit over version 4 for this application.